USRRP/Dark-Web-Threat-Monitor/README.md

-# 🕵️ Dark Web Threat Monitor
+## Dark Web Threat Monitor

-A cybersecurity-focused project that scrapes `.onion` dark web sites through the Tor network, scans for sensitive keywords (e.g., leaks, credentials, confidential data), and logs threat intelligence alerts in a local SQLite database — all accessible through a user-friendly Streamlit dashboard.
+A cybersecurity mini-project to scrape `.onion` sites over the Tor network, analyze page content for sensitive keywords (e.g., credentials, leaks), and store alerts in a SQLite database.
+Includes a Streamlit dashboard for interactive use.

-This project is designed as a **practical mini-NIDS (Network Intrusion Detection System)** component for use in **SOC operations, Incident Response, Threat Intelligence, and Audit & Compliance** research.

-🚨 Built for educational and ethical research purposes only.

----

-## 📌 Features
+# Features

 - 🔍 Custom user input for .onion URLs
 - 🕸️ Multi-page crawling across internal links